YoYoGames/GM-TestFramework/README.md

 ### From the Command Line

 > **Warning**
-> The command line frameworkLauncher tool is only compatible with Windows OS and is available exclusively for Enterprise users and requires additional configuration.
+> The command line framework launcher tool is only compatible with Windows OS and is available exclusively for Enterprise users and requires additional configuration.

 To run the launcher from the command line, you need to have Python and Node.js installed.
 Then, follow these steps: